Dune Messiah: Critical reception

 Galaxy Science Fiction called Dune Messiah "Brilliant ...
 It was all that Dune was, and maybe a little more."
 Spider Robinson enjoyed the book "even as [he] was driving a truck through the holes in its logic, because it had the same majestic rolling grandeur of the previous book."
 Challenging Destiny called the novel "The perfect companion piece to Dune ...
 Fascinating."

+Brian Herbert wrote in the 2008 introduction to the Penguin Random House edition of Dune Messiah that it “hadn’t been favorably received by the critics”, with the consensus being that its sales came “on the coattails of Dune.”

 Adaptations

 David Lynch had planned to adapt sequels to Dune during the film's production in 1983–1984, with a script tentatively-titled Dune II.
 Based on Dune Messiah, the film had some differences from the novel's story, much like the first film had.
 After the critical and commercial failure of Dune, the sequel did not proceed.
 The partial script developed by Lynch with notes by Frank Herbert was discovered in summer 2023 at Herbert's archives at California State University, Fullerton.
+Lynch describes the novel as “a very short book, and a lot of people don’t like it, but in there are some really nifty ideas.”

 Dune Messiah and its sequel Children of Dune (1976) were collectively adapted by the Sci-Fi Channel in 2003 into a miniseries entitled Frank Herbert's Children of Dune.
 The first installment of the three part, six-hour miniseries covers the bulk of the plot of Dune Messiah.
 The second and third installments adapt Children of Dune.